zerolab/pinboard/README.md

 ## Roadmap

-* URL info caching a la Dave Reid's [Bookmark](http://drupal.org/project/bookmark) module
-* Bookmarklet
-* Provide API
+- Add tokens to ajax add/remove node urls
+- Use the theme layer and templates for the bookmarked items

 ## Credit

 This module was created by [Dan Braghis](http://zerolab.org) for internal use at [The Browser](http://thebrowser.com "Writing Worth Reading")

+Inspired by Dave Reid's [Bookmark](http://drupal.org/project/bookmark)